Top Drone 360 Camera Apps

 Flying a Parrot Bebop 2 is fun, and Parrot’s software will come in and take some cool create panoramic photos.
 Who loves when the software and hardware you already own work well and deliver enjoyable results?
 That’s right.

 Litchi is considered as an alternative app to DJI GO, but this app can do way more than that.
 DJI chooses to put one many great camera modes into sub-menus in their interface, and this is exactly where Litchi comes in.
-This app will reveal everything and allow you to enjoy cool shots without the hassle.
+This app will reveal everything and allow you to enjoy cool shots without the hassle for any professional or cheap drone with camera.
 Expect to pay up before making use of Litchi.

 This simple app takes control of your drone, spins it around while taking 20 photos, and voila.
 A selection of DJI drones may benefit from this app’s services, which ends up making more than one pilot happy.
 Here’s hoping this app will end up working on other drone families as well.